 Still, the increases were much higher in those who exercised regularly.
 Include more leafy greens, such as spinach and kale.

-Pomegranates are delicious, high in vitamin C and antioxidants, and can also increase testosterone levels by 24% when eaten consistently for two weeks, according to one study.
+According to one study, pomegranates are delicious, high in vitamin C and antioxidants, and can also increase testosterone levels by 24% when eaten consistently for two weeks.
 [8]

 The Role of Testosterone and Sleep

-Now that we discovered the foods that can help boost testosterone let’s look at how testosterone enables you to sleep better.
+Now that we have discovered the foods that can help boost testosterone, let's look at how testosterone can help you sleep better.

-Did You Know: Testosterone levels rise during sleep and decrease during waking hours.
+Did You Know: Levels rise during sleep and decrease during waking hours.

-Research on sleep disorders and testosterone in men has shown that testosterone is at its highest levels during REM sleep.
-REM sleep is the deep restorative sleep that occurs primarily late in the nightly sleep cycle.
+Research on sleep disorders in men has shown that testosterone is at its highest levels during REM sleep.
+REM sleep is the stage of sleep that typically occurs later in the nightly sleep cycle

-A study found [9] that plasma testosterone levels peak during sleep and that “various disorders of sleep -- including abnormalities of sleep quality, duration, circadian rhythm disruption, and sleep-disordered breathing -- may result in a reduction in testosterone levels.”
+A study found [9] that plasma testosterone levels peak during sleep and that “various disorders of sleep -- including abnormalities of sleep quality, duration, circadian rhythm disruption, and sleep-disordered breathing -- may result in a reduction in levels.

 Sleep Apnea Affects Testosterone Levels